tobymao/sqlglot/posts/onboarding.md

 The most important rule in the optimizer is `qualify`, which is responsible for rewriting the AST such that all tables and columns are _normalized_ and _qualified_.

 ##### Identifier normalization
-The normalization step (`normalize_identifiers.py`) transforms all the unquoted identifiers to lower or upper case (depending on the dialect), essentially making them case-insensitive.
+The normalization step (`normalize_identifiers.py`) transforms all unquoted identifiers to lower or upper case (depending on the dialect), essentially making them case-insensitive.

 > [!NOTE]
 > Some dialects, like BigQuery, treat identifiers as case-insensitive even when they're quoted, so all identifiers are normalized.